serenashah/coe322/homework04/README.md

 # Meteorite Landings Data Analaysis
-This project offers various analyses on unique features of a comprehensive meteorite landings data set provided by The Meteoritical Society.
-Meteorite features used for analysis include class, longitude, latitude, and mass (g).
+This project offers various analyses on unique features of a comprehensive meteorite landings data set such as the data set's average mass of the meteors, the locations of the meteors, and the classes of the meteors.
+It provides a summary of useful information describing the collective set of meteors.
 The project includes:
 - An example data set: ```Meteorite_Landing.json```
 - A script that provides a summary of the analysis of the data set: ```ml_data_analysis.py```